e6m9/Portfolio/README.md

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

 ```
-GIVEN I need to sample a potential employee's previous work
-WHEN I load their portfolio
-THEN I am presented with the developer's name, a recent photo or avatar, and links to divs about them, their work, and how to contact them
-WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding div
 WHEN I click on the link to the div about their work
 THEN the UI scrolls to a div with titled images of the developer's applications